 Bioinformatics is a field that combines analytics and data representation to make sense of the vast amounts of data generated every day.
-The field takes cues from the world’s organisms to build a healthier and cleaner future and has a staggering number of applications in the modern tech landscape.
+The field takes cues from the world’s organisms to build a healthier and cleaner future and has many applications in the modern tech landscape.

-In the past few decades, the sheer volume of data has increased exponentially, in large part due to the growing repositories of rich biodata from the fields of genomics and molecular biology.
-The Bureau of Labor Statistics reports an uptick in the percentage of bioinformatics and related positions in our economy, such as in the occupations of computer and information research scientists, biomedical scientists, and biomedical engineers.
+In the past few decades, the sheer volume of data has increased exponentially, in large part due to the growing repositories of rich biodata from genomics and molecular biology.
+The Bureau of Labor Statistics reports an uptick in the percentage of bioinformatics and related positions in our economy, such as computer and information research scientists, biomedical scientists, and biomedical engineers.

 O*NET (an affiliate of the Department of Labor) defines bioinformatics as an occupation for professionals who will “conduct research using bioinformatics theory and methods in areas such as pharmaceuticals, medical technology, biotechnology, computational biology, proteomics, computer information science, biology and medical informatics.”
 Furthermore, bioinformatics professionals “may design databases and develop algorithms for processing and analyzing genomic information, or other biological information.”

 As the preponderance and availability of data grows, the need to interpret that data will keep pace.
-Mapping cancer genomes, for example, involves serious data input from thoroughly-analyzed genetic fragments.
-As with every other modern medical field, data analytics plays a major role in bioinformatics, even if you have no plans of studying engineering or computer science.
-Some basic understanding of data management and presentation are useful, as well.
+Mapping cancer genomes, for example, involves serious data input from thoroughly analyzed genetic fragments.
+As with every other modern medical field, data analytics plays a major role in bioinformatics, even if you have no plans to study engineering or computer science.
+A basic understanding of data management and presentation are useful, as well.

 ×